3elk/gashIP/README.md

 ## How To Use!

-1. Make a .txt file containing the IP you would like to geolocate
+1. Make a text file containing the IP you would like to geolocate

 2. Type in the file name inside of gashIP (Specify what type of file it is!)